HackCU/pages/_pages/guide/mentor.md

 ---
 layout: base
 title: Mentor guide
-description: Guide to mentor during HackCU Episode IV
+description: Guide to mentor during HackCU Episode V
 ---

 First of all, in the name of the HackCU team, we’d like to thank you all for wanting to be a mentor.
 This event would not be complete without you.
 As a mentor, you will be **helping students work on projects, learn all about a new technology, and come up with creative ideas**.
 Participants will then have 24 hours to work on any project they choose.
 HackCU gives participants the resources, space, and time to create something amazing.